spirit-warrior/ammas-tour-2024/README.md

 ### Dimensions - Amma's Chair, Amritapuri

-- Height - distance from floor to sitting surface
+- Height - distance from floor to surface of structure

   - In fully lowered position - 18 inches
   - In fully raised position - 23 inches